A friend on facebook recently asked me this question:

 Similarly to filling your life with positivity, you’ve got to start actively pursuing a high-frequency life.

-Bring things into your day-to-day like meditation, studying spiritual words, poetry, learning to play a new instrument, yoga, dance, relaxation, listening to restful tones and sounds, spending time with people who are obviously high vibration, being out in the sun, earthing, etc.
+Bring things into your day-to-day like meditation, studying spiritual words, and poetry, learning to play a new instrument, yoga, dance, relaxation, listening to restful tones and sounds, spending time with people who are obviously high vibration, being out in the sun, earthing, etc.

 The more you strive to fill your time with high-frequency activities, the better you will feel and the higher your own vibration will become.